vishwa3596/webclub/webclub/oauth frontend/README.md

 i have made this project to the best that i can do

 it is requested to use this app in incognito mode of the browser.

+how to start the project:-
+first of all install requirement.txt file from oauth backend. pip install -r requirements.txt for python 2.x pip3 install -r requirements.txt for python 3.x then open the frontend app and type in terminal -> npm install.
+                     then start the server with -> npm start

 It is likely to face internal server error i have tried myself alot to improve this but due to changing version of Flask dance every post is not updated so pls when u find the internel server error